JimDesu/basis-lang/spec.md

 A class method's signature may declare a fexpr-typed parameter, subject to the fexpr-tainting discipline of §6.15.
 The class-method dispatch boundary is treated as a partial-application boundary for tainting purposes: any fexpr-typed argument flows into the dispatched method's frame as a READ-mode parameter, with the fexpr-relevance taint carried through as if the dispatch were a direct call.

-**The `FexprFailure` standard tag.** When a fexpr-tainting violation is detected at a dispatch boundary — a fexpr-typed argument whose ceiling cannot be honored by the dispatched implementation — the language raises a `FexprFailure` failure with a payload identifying the violation.
-The tag is a built-in failure-tag class; its hierarchy and surface are part of the standard library.
+**The `FexprFailure` standard message.** When a fexpr-tainting violation is detected at a dispatch boundary — a fexpr-typed argument whose ceiling cannot be honored by the dispatched implementation — the language raises a `FexprFailure` failure with a payload identifying the violation. `FexprFailure` is a built-in failure message; its payload class and hierarchy are part of the standard library.

 **Defaults are incompatible with fexpr-typed parameters.** A class method with a fexpr-typed parameter cannot have a default body in the class declaration: the default body would need to be analyzable at class-declaration time, but the fexpr's defining frame `D` is not in scope at that point.
 The user resolves by either omitting the default (making the class method `.decl`-form only) or by avoiding fexpr-typed parameters on commands that need defaults.